 Stenciling is so much fun, and a great way to give your home an artistic touch.
 Some of our clients find stenciling super easy, others need a little more time to get familiar with the technique.
 We keep receiving a lot of questions about how to do it right so that the result would meet the expectations.
-And this is why we decided to dedicate today’s post to all the tips and tricks for stenciling-from choosing the right tools to washing the stencils afterward.
+And this is why we decided to dedicate today’s post to all the tricks and tips for stenciling-from choosing the right tools to wash the stencils afterward.
 Once you have read these instructions, you can consider yourself a professional at stenciling.
 And we do want you to enjoy the whole process : )

 Stenciling can be a fun weekend DIY to enjoy with your friends:)

 Choosing the right tools is essential.
 The right roller and paint will make the painting process twice easier.

 ROLLER: For the best result, use a short-haired velour roller (lacquer roller, not a paint roller) that would not absorb too much paint.
 The lacquer roller can be used for stenciling both walls and floors, leaving the perfect thin layer of paint.

 PAINT: As for the paints, any water-based wall paint will do, as long as it has the right thickness.
 For walls, Sadolin Bindo 7 (or Sikkens in some countries) has become our favorite, so we dare to recommend it to all our clients.
 If it is not sold in your country, just seek for water-based wall paint that has the thickness of sour cream.

 -Floor painting- If you shop in Europe, Sadolin Vatrum is a perfect choice, no matter if you’re painting tiles or wooden floors.
 Just make sure you add a protective varnish on top.
 Nb!
 You can read more about floor painting in our previous post on Painting floor tiles in 12 easy steps.